 What is travel hacking?

-Travel hacking is a term that describes collecting frequent flyer miles and other points such as hotel rewards, with the aim of travelling much cheaper, or even for free.
+Travel hacking is a term that describes collecting frequent flyer miles, hotel rewards, credit card points and other rewards, with the aim of travelling much cheaper, or even for free.

 Who should travel hack?